krychu/wfc/Readme.md

 The WFC is often used for procedural map generation, but is not limited to this use-case.

 The library is very performant and includes a number of optimizations not found in other implementations.
 As an example, the generation of the above 128x128 images on a MacBook Air M1 (2020) took: 1.35, 0.92, 0.31, 7.7, 1.74, and 0.67 seconds respectively.
 This includes the image loading/saving time.
-The tile size was 3x3 and included all flips and rotations.
+The tiles were 3x3 and included all flips and rotations.

 ## LANGUAGE BINDINGS